celestiaorg/celestia-node/docs/adr/adr-013-blocksync-overhaul-part-2.md

 `ShrEx/EDS` and `ShrEx/ND`.

 - __FN/BNs notify connected LN/FNs when they are ready to serve a recent EDS using via [`ShrEx/Sub`](#ShrEx/Sub Protocol).__
+The push notification means "I have this data, request it from me".
 This lazy-push approach provides reliable EDS dissemination properties and turns out to be simpler than technics similar to Bitswap's wantlist.(TODO link)

 ## Protocols Specs